androb/deliverables/interviewplaybook/prompt.md

 $interview_structure

 4. Then, produce Evaluation Criteria.
 Include a customized job scorecard, formatted as a table, with the key competencies.
 Be sure to include rows for the practical assignment and team interaction.
-In the table, include a row for each competency, an Assessment column with blank cells for completion by the user, and a Comments column with blank cells for comments by the user.
+In the table, include a row for each competency, an Assessment column with blank cells for completion by the user, and a 'Comments by Interviewer' column with blank cells for comments by the user.
+In the blank Assessment cells include 4 non-breaking spaces and in the blank Comments by Interviewer column include 20 non-breaking spaces.
 Include a rating guide from 1 to 5 as a numbered list below the table.
 Use this template:

 ## Evaluation Criteria